 English soprano Susanna Hurrell made her Royal Opera debut in 2014, singing Music/Erisbe in The Royal Opera’s production of L’Ormindo at the Sam Wanamaker Playhouse, Shakespeare’s Globe.
 She has since returned to sing Music/Erisbe and Nymph (Orfeo) for The Royal Opera at the Roundhouse.
-In the 2015/16 Season she sings Lauretta (Gianni Schicchi) for The Royal Opera on the main stage and in the world premiere of 4.48 Psychosis at the Lyric Hammersmith.
+In the 2015/16 Season she sings Lauretta (Gianni Schicchi) on the main stage and in the world premiere of 4.48 Psychosis at the Lyric Hammersmith.

 Hurrell sings regularly in concert, her engagements including Fauré’s Requiem at the Royal Albert Hall (also recorded by EMI Classics), the Messiah with the Royal Liverpool Philharmonic Orchestra, Pergolesi’s Stabat Mater with the OAE, Kurt Weill: From Berlin to Broadway with Keith Lockhart and the BBC Concert Orchestra, Haydn’s Nelson Mass with András Schiff and the world premiere of Oppenheimer’s Deborah with the Southbank Sinfonia.